Paid search marketing is known in the marketing and advertising industry by many different names (and abbreviations).

 Add to that the fact that you can still reach a significant audience on Bing’s network that aren’t present on Google, and it’s worth considering whether it might be beneficial to run some additional ad campaigns on Bing and monitor their performance.

 Why should you use paid search?

-Tracking is a lot easier using SEM.
+Tracking is also a lot easier using search marketing.
 You no longer have to take a gamble on ads you’ve paid for in advance in other media, with little way to measure how successful they are.
-With SEM every ad, keyword and penny spent can be tracked, allowing for a more accurate ROI.
+With paid search, every ad, keyword and penny spent can be tracked, allowing for a more accurate ROI.
 This also means it’s a lot easier for an advertiser to test campaigns too.

-All of this, along with access to the respective search engine’s network sites and platforms included in its packages, and the ability to schedule ads and target them to specific locations and times, means that paid search is an almost essential part of your marketing strategy.
+All of this, along with access to each search engine’s affiliate network websites and products, and the ability to schedule ads and target them to specific locations and times, makes paid search an essential part of your marketing strategy.

-You can do things organically.
-If you run a small business, that either has a tight marketing budget or if you just don’t want to jump into bed with the major search engines, you can still do many things to raise your profile and compete with the big brands.
+If you run a small business, have a tight marketing budget, or simply don’t want to jump into bed with the major search engines, you can still make significant headway with organic marketing.

 Although it seems like marketing is increasingly “pay to play”, there is a lot to be gained from a savvy organic marketing strategy, whether that be search engine optimisation (SEO) or social media campaigns.